oracle-livelabs/pts/ac-with-ucp/introduction/introduction.md

 Run this hands-on workshop to learn how to use RAC services, configure Fast Application Notification, Connection Draining and Application Continuity from an Oracle connection pool (UCP).

-### Why using UCP ?
+### Why use UCP?

-Managing the connection pool from [UCP](https://docs.oracle.com/en/database/oracle/oracle-database/21/jjucp/index.html) if often the easiest way for a Java application to take full advantage of Application Continuity.
+Managing the connection pool from [UCP](https://docs.oracle.com/en/database/oracle/oracle-database/21/jjucp/index.html) is often the easiest way for a Java application to take full advantage of Application Continuity.

 This implementation of a JDBC connection pool, delivered as a jar file, is a free piece of software (UCP is delivered under Oracle Free Use Terms and Conditions).
 Its main advantage is that it leverages transparently many high availability and performance features available through an Oracle Real Application Clusters (Oracle RAC) database.